Archbishop Carroll Hall of Fame

 Joe McNichol, Head Coach

-The architect and founding father of Carroll football.
-McNichol set the bar high for his Patriots program, a program that would eventually go on to win more playoff games than any other team in Catholic League history.
+The architect and founding father of Carroll football, McNichol set the bar high for his Patriots program, one that would eventually go on to win more playoff games than any other team in Catholic League history.
 His 48-37-2 record in eight seasons (1969-76) includes two City Championships.
-His 7-2 playoff record is still tops in winning percentage among Catholic League coaches with five or more playoff games.
+His 7-2 playoff record remains the top winning percentage among Catholic League coaches with five or more playoff games.
 McNichol not only influenced players but also coaches under his tenure.
 Dan Bielli and Kevin Clancy, both assistant coaches under McNichol, went on to win championships as head coaches.